 Installation: system

-The Flathub manifest already includes network access, X11 and Wayland sockets, GPU acceleration, and ssh-auth, so normal database connections and SSH tunneling do not need extra Flatpak override commands.
+The Flathub manifest includes network access, Wayland and fallback X11 sockets, GPU access, and ssh-auth, so normal remote database connections and SSH tunneling do not need extra Flatpak override commands.
+The Flathub listing currently labels the app as unverified and potentially unsafe, so treat this method as a packaging choice rather than a stronger trust signal.

 Launch Beekeeper Studio on Debian